Horace Cleveland: Life

 In 1857 Cleveland and Copeland entered a competition to be the designers for Central Park in New York.
 They lost the competition to another duo, landscape architect Fredrick Law Olmsted and his partner, Calvert Vaux, an architect.
 Cleveland's and Copeland's design of Central Park was not unlike that of Olmsted and Vaux's.
 "In a pamphlet accompanying his design Cleveland wrote, 'The tract of land selected for the Central Park comprises such an extensive area and such variety of surface as to afford opportunity for the construction of a work which shall surpass everything of its kind in the world ...'.
 Cleveland, like Olmsted, prescribed broad lawns, undulating surfaces, clothed with the rich verdure, dotted here and there with graceful trees and bounded by projecting capes and islands of wood ...'"
 (Oxford).
 Later in 1857, Cleveland designed Eastwood Cemetery (1872) in Lancaster, Massachusetts, with his son.
 Cleveland and Copeland parted ways during the Civil War when Copeland joined the war.
 After the war Copeland started his own practice which continued to grow till his death in 1872.

 Cleveland moved to Chicago in 1869 and opened his own landscaping firm.
 Throughout his career he designed major parks and private landscapes in Illinois, Minneapolis, and throughout the Midwest.
 This included Highland Park, Illinois (1869).
 In 1872, Cleveland was retained by the city of Chicago to rebuild South Park, originally designed by Frederick Law Olmsted and Calvert Vaux, after the great Chicago fire.
 Cleveland wrote his landscaping guide, Landscape Architecture as Applied to the Wants of the West, in 1873 and was afterward hired by William Rainey Marshall to design Saint Anthony Park, a neighborhood in Saint Paul, Minnesota.

 From 1878 until his death in 1900, Horace Cleveland not only completely revised the park systems of Minneapolis and St. Paul, but lent his extensive knowledge of landscaping to numerous projects, completing his last major project, landscaping for the campus at the University of Minnesota, in 1892.
 He died on December 5, 1900, in Hinsdale, Illinois.
-His body was returned to Minneapolis and is buried in Lakewood Cemetery.
+He was buried in Lakewood Cemetery.